RunRanRua/Projet-APP-Web/README.md

 ## Contributing

-We welcome contributions from fellow students and developers!
-If you'd like to contribute to this project, please follow these steps:
+Thank you for considering contributing to our project!
+As part of our project guidelines, only team members and our professors are allowed to modify the contents of this repository.
+However, we highly value your feedback and suggestions.

+If you have any suggestions, feedback, or bug reports, please feel free to open an issue in the repository.
+We'll review it promptly.

+For team members and professors:
-1. Fork the repository.
+- Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
+- Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes.
+- Make your changes.
-4. Commit your changes (`git commit -am 'Add some feature'`).
+- Commit your changes (`git commit -am 'Add some feature'`).
-5. Push to the branch (`git push origin feature/your-feature`).
+- Push to the branch (`git push origin feature/your-feature`).
-6. Create a new Pull Request.
+- Create a new Pull Request.

 Please ensure that your contributions adhere to the project's coding standards and guidelines.

+Thank you for your cooperation!

 ## License